Chesney History, Family Crest & Coats of Arms

-Where did the Scottish Chesney family come from?
-What is the Scottish Chesney family crest and coat of arms?
-When did the Chesney family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Chesney family history?The family name Chesney is believed to be descended originally from the Norman people.
+The family name Chesney is believed to be descended originally from the Norman people.
 The Normans were commonly believed to be of French origin but were, more accurately, of Viking origin.
 The Vikings landed in the Orkneys and Northern Scotland about the year 870 AD, under their King, Stirgud the Stout.
 Later, under their Jarl, Thorfinn Rollo, they invaded France about 911 AD.
 The French King, Charles the Simple, after Rollo laid siege to Paris, finally conceded defeat and granted northern France to Rollo.
 Rollo became the first Duke of Normandy.
 Duke William, who invaded and defeated England in 1066, descended from the first Duke Rollo of Normandy.

 Spelling variations of this family name include: Cheyney, Chainey, Chainie, Cheeney, Cheeny, Cheney, Cheyne and many more.

-Another 481 words (34 lines of text) are included under the topic Early Chesney Notables in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) are included under the topic Early Chesney Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: